 "Meat!?" the creature exclaimed.
 "Why, I did catch wind of a rare morsel, to-day!
 But it was five-and-a-half minutes ago, when I noticed the meat-creature descending hither.
 Whatever became of it?"

 Still with his eyes closed and now relying not one bit on his sense of sight, he sniffed the air in every direction, actively seeking the quarry in question through scent alone.

 "It was here... and still is!" the creature bellowed between deep, deliberate breaths.
 "Alive.
 Male.
 Not an animal.
 Nor exactly an Ozite, either.
 Getting farther away.
 Running!
 Climbing!"

 With drool trailing behind him and his eyes still closed, the monster burst forth at full speed, following the meat-scent and the scuffling noises.
 Reaching the base of the ladder, he opened his eyes to look upward, but neither saw nor heard anything of interest.
 If only he could have perceived what was on the ladder, just barely within the reach of his mighty claws, he would have been quite interested, indeed: the trespasser was gripping the ladder with one hand, and holding out the little shield with the other.

 The monster was quite perplexed, in regard to what had been happening during the last few minutes; he could offer himself no rational account for why he was staring at the ladder from such close proximity, nor why the fur of his chin was matted with drool.

-"That settles it: I have gone completely bonkers in here!" the Beast of the Valley lamented.
+"That settles it: I have gone completely bonkers in here!" the Beast of the Canyon lamented.
 "Must be Food Madness.
 Starting on this very day, I am embarking upon a strict regiment of greens, and nothing else, to reduce my girth to an escape-worthy weight."